National Housing Survey Results

 On Oct.
-5, 2015, NeighborWorks America released highlights from its third annual national housing survey.
-Aspirations of homeownership remain strong, with 87 percent of adults saying that homeownership is an “important” part of the American Dream, but an increasing percentage of consumers with student loan debt worry about their homeownership future, and a large percentage of consumers say that the mortgage process is complicated.
+12, 2016, NeighborWorks America released highlights from its fourth annual national housing survey.
+Aspirations of homeownership remain strong, with 89 percent of adults saying that homeownership is an important part of the American Dream, but an increasing percentage of consumers with student loan debt worry about their homeownership future, and a large percentage of consumers say that the mortgage process is complicated.

 This positive view of homeownership is more evident among minorities, the fastest growing segment of homebuyers.
-However, the intensity has declined from the year before.
-Sixteen percent of African-Americans and 10 percent of Hispanics said that homeownership is the most important part of their view of the "American Dream," compared to 8 percent of whites.
-In 2014, twenty-six percent of African-Americans, 18 percent of Hispanics, and 8 percent of whites said that homeownership was the most important part of the American Dream.
+However, changes in intensity are within the survey’s margin of error of +/- 3.1%.
+Specifically, in 2016, 14 percent of African-Americans and 12 percent of Hispanics said that homeownership is the most important part of their view of the "American Dream," compared to 9 percent of whites.
+In 2015, 16 percent of African-Americans, 10 percent of Hispanics, and eight percent of whites said that homeownership was the most important part of the American Dream.